-Moving forward, as result of the latest technologies transformation, our Group has been focusing on the following business opportunities which are enabling us to grow our business continuously by providing the IT infrastructure solutions to the market.
+Moving forward, our Group believes that more and more enterprises and institutions are going to adopt digital transformation in order not only to enhance their operation efficiency, but also to create their own digital business models, which means to make business digitally or online in their own ways.
+Therefore our Group has been focusing on the following business opportunities which are enabling us to grow our business continuously by providing the IT infrastructure solutions to the market.